 The premium tax credits are provided on a sliding scale, so they do get smaller as a person’s income increases.
 But even for those with the highest incomes, the tax credits are designed to ensure that the benchmark Silver plan doesn’t cost more than 8.5% of household income.

 CSR benefits, which reduce out-of-pocket medical costs on Silver-level plans, are available to enrollees with income up to 250% of the poverty level, although the benefits are strongest for those with income up to 200% of the poverty level.

 So although there is some state-level variation in terms of the specific health coverage benefits available to refugees and asylees, there are significant federal protections that exist in every state.
-They include the elimination of the five-year waiting period for Medicaid/CHIP eligibility, the existence of the RMA program, and the ACA/ARP subsidies to offset the cost of private coverage.
+They include the elimination of the five-year waiting period for Medicaid/CHIP eligibility, the existence of the RMA program, and the ACA subsidies (enhanced by the ARP and IRA) to offset the cost of private coverage.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.

 - Non-Citizens.
 Medicaid and CHIP Payment and Access Commission.
 Accessed February 2024.